 I could never even imagine falling in love with the cycle as I do now.
 I accept it, live it fully and declare it publicly now, I love my womanly days.
 These are my hard but special womanhood days.

 About the Author:

-Anita Deswal is an Academician in fancy subjects like Sociology, Philosophy and Psychology & a full time believer in liberalism.
+Anita Deswal is an Academician in fancy subjects like Sociology, Philosophy, and Psychology & a full-time believer in liberalism.
 She spent a major part of her life clutched to societal standards and age-old nuances.
-She loves to be around children, old people and books.
-She has recently learnt the woman now at 40 she was meant to be.
+She loves to be around children, old people, and books.
+She has recently learned the woman now at 40 she was meant to be.